Casus-B/Casus-custom-Chatfill-II/README.md

 - Changed the wording of the paragraph-structure entry under "style guide."
 It's stronger now.
 Token count is basically the same.

-- Added an anti-echoing rule to the antislop entry.
+- Added an anti-parroting rule to the antislop entry.
 It doesn't completely prevent NPCs from repeating your words, but it does cut down on it.
 Token count rises by ~17 as a result.

 Lately I've been playing through a whole new chat with Mimo 2.5 Pro, taking care not to swap models mid-stream.
 It's been fantastic.
 Thanks to u/FR-1-Plan for the recommendation.